Kozachokx/ModifiedWallpaperEngine/README.md

 #____________________________________________________________________________________#
 # ModifiedWallpaperEngine
-It is a modified version, where you can use your own Wallpaper background -Tint background
+It is a modified version, where you can use your own Wallpaper background, also you can:

+-Tint background
 -For small image use fill background color
 -Repeat image functions